benjaminsampica/bensampica.com/content/post/timeprovidertimers/index.md

 timer.Change(TimeSpan.FromSeconds(5), TimeSpan.FromSeconds(5));
 ```

+It is important to note that whenever the Change method is invoked, the current elapsed time of the current trigger is lost.
+For example, if a timer triggers every five seconds and at the fourth second a Change is invoked with a new 5 second delay, it will be 5 seconds before the timer callback triggers.
+The previous 4 seconds elapsing does not matter.

 ## Testing with an ITimer
 Just like if you're working with dates & times, you should dependency inject the `TimeProvider` into a class in order to use it.
 To register the time provider to the dependency injection container a single concrete implementation is implemented already for us.
 This looks something like